DonovanSchell/PokemonAnalysis/README.md

 | pokemon_defense | Type effectiveness multipliers |
 | pokemon_description | info |

-**3. Data Integration**
-The six normalized tables were rejoined alongside an external Pokédex description table via LEFT JOINs on name_details and pokedex_number to produce the final pokemon_combined analytical table used throughout this project.
+**3. Data Integration:** The six normalized tables were rejoined alongside an external Pokédex description table via LEFT JOINs on name_details and pokedex_number to produce the final pokemon_combined analytical table used throughout this project.

 ---